 Invoicing

-0114 225 3333 (option 2)
+- Telephone: 0114 225 3333 (option 2)

-Part-time jobs and voluntary work
+Part-time jobs and volunteering

 National Insurance

-Apply for an NI number
+Apply for National Insurance number

 Share code

 A share code is a personal identifier that proves your immigration status.
+You may need this to prove your right to work in the UK.

 Handshake